 About The Coleman Institute

 Since 1998 our mission has been to help patients with addiction on their road to recovery.
 The Coleman Institute, under the direction of Dr. Peter Coleman, has developed a suite of unique programs that help people detoxify and stabilize from the effects of opiates (heroin, methadone, OxyContin, etc.), alcohol and benzodiazepines.
-These revolutionary techniques have achieved remarkable results: Over a thousand patients treated with a 98% success rate.
+These revolutionary techniques have achieved remarkable results: Thousands of patients treated with over a 98% success rate.

 Dr. Coleman is not just the National Medical Director for, and founder of The Coleman Institute.
 He is also a recovering addict who understands what it takes to get, and stay clean.
 He has experienced the intense level of pain that each patient feels while detoxing and he understands the stresses and challenges associated with maintaining long term sobriety.